louhisuo/qnap-homelab/building-ubuntu-base-vm.md

 Finalize the VM base image
 ---
 Print MAC address, to be used to configure fixed IP address mapping in DHCP server.
-TO-DO: Study how DUID is used as dhcp-client-identifier / Client-ID in DHCP queries and is there a convinient command to print it.
-Machine-ID which can be printed using 'hostnamectl' or 'cat /etc/machine-id' seems to be used to construct DUID.

     $ ip address

 Reboot (to finalize base image configuration)

     $ sudo reboot

 References: